rodrigozr/sqs-grep/readme.md

 * Delete matched messages
 * Parallel scan for higher throughput
 * Cross-platform, with pre-built binaries for Linux, MacOS and Windows
+* Supports FIFO queues for both sources and targets (--copyTo, --moveTo)

 # Usage examples
 Find messages containing the text 'Error' in the body: